FireChickenProductivity/Talon-Voice-EquatIO-Commands/README.md

 # Manual Subscripting
 Dictating subscript, script, or sub manually starts a subscript.

+# Movement Commands
+who: moves the cursor to the right.

+back: moves the cursor to the left.

+cape: presses escape, which usually exits the current text container.
+Note that a normal Talon setup already has the command escape that already presses escape.

+back cape or shift cape: presses shift escape, which usually exits the current text container by moving back.

+out: goes to the end of the current line and then to the right.
+Useful for things like exiting parentheses, subscripts, and superscripts.

+move: goes to the end of the current line.

 # Symbol Commands
 stuff in square brackets is optional